MG40/CloudseedersDevOpsWorkshop/ContainerKubernetes101HandsOn/README.md

 https://github.com/weaveworks/eksctl

 Should you have any questions, pls feel free to use the slack channel or mighty networks.

 ## Authors
-* ** Madhavi Gauripeddi
+* Madhavi Gauripeddi, Cloud Seeders

 ## Template
 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)